 Have you ever heard thunder during a big snowstorm?
 If so, you've experienced an extremely rare weather occurrence.

-The ingredients necessary for thundersnow are so uncommon that it's estimated that only .07 percent of snowstorms are associated with thunder.
+The ingredients necessary for thundersnow are so uncommon that it's estimated that only .07 percent of snowstorms are associated with thunder — which explains the excited reaction from the narrator in the video above.

 Thundersnow — when thunder and lightning occur during a snowstorm — is most likely to happen during late winter or early spring when a mass of cold air meets warm, most air near the ground.